 Moreover, as of November 30, 2020, holders of an aggregate of 24,124,548 shares of our common stock had rights, along with holders of an additional 450,076 shares of our common stock issuable upon exercise of outstanding options, subject to specified conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
-We have also filed a registration statement on Form S-8 to register shares of common stock that we may issue under our equity compensation plans.
+We have also filed a registration statement on Form S-8 to register all of the shares of common stock that we were able to issue under our equity compensation plans as of November 30, 2020 and we intend to file a registration statement on Form S-8 to register the additional 2,348,630 shares of our common stock that became issuable under our equity compensation plans on January 1, 2021.
 Shares registered under this registration statement on Form S-8 can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates, vesting arrangements and exercise of options, and the lock-up agreements entered into in connection with this offering, which are described in the "Underwriters" section of this prospectus.